Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings

 \section{Conclusions}

-In this work, we propose TaDSE, a novel unsupervised representation learning method that produces state-of-art semantic representations for dialogue on intent classification tasks.
+In this work, we propose TaDSE, a novel unsupervised representation learning method that produces high-quality semantic representations of task-oriented dialogue.
 We develop a template-based data augmentation strategy that synthetically supplies diverse utterance-template pairs.
-We present methods of learning utterance-template discriminative capability and pairwise relationship via a new training scheme.
-We further justify the inner workings of our methods by employing a novel inference apparatus that aligns well with uniformity/alignment analysis and visualization of representations.
-Our template-based data augmentation method is applicable to enrich any dialogue datasets.
-We conclude that TaDSE is a reinforced text encoder for dialogue system applications.
+We present methods of learning utterance-template discriminative capability and pairwise association via a new training scheme.
+We further justify the inner workings of our methods by applying a novel inference instrument that aligns well with uniformity/alignment analysis and visualization of representations.
+Our paper is first to employ semantic information in dialogue templates toward dialogue embeddings.
+Our template-aware data augmentation strategy and training losses enrich any dialogue datasets' semantic content.
+We believe that TaDSE is a reinforced text encoder for dialogue system applications.